Skip to content

 Barbara Kraus (Spokesperson)

-Wilhelm Auwärter, Christian Back, Johannes Barth, Nora Brambilla, Dominik Bucher, Laura Classen, Florian Dirnberger, Stefan Filipp, Jonathan Finley, Ellen Fogh, Steffen Glaser, Alexander Holleitner, Christoph Kastl, Reinhard Kienberger, Michael Knap, Johannes Knolle, Benjamin Lienhard, Frank Ortmann, Christian Pfleiderer, Frank Pollmann, Peter Rabl, Andreas Reiserer
+Wilhelm Auwärter, Christian Back, Johannes Barth, Nora Brambilla, Martin Brandt, Dominik Bucher, Laura Classen, Florian Dirnberger, Stefan Filipp, Jonathan Finley, Ellen Fogh, Steffen Glaser, Rudolf Gross, Alexander Holleitner, Hans-Gregor Hübl, Christoph Kastl, Reinhard Kienberger, Michael Knap, Johannes Knolle, Benjamin Lienhard, Frank Ortmann, Christian Pfleiderer, Frank Pollmann, Peter Rabl, Andreas Reiserer

 ORIGINS